ctm/indexed-db-panic/README.md

 Rebuilds the app whenever a change is detected and runs a local server to host it.

-Once it's running, clock on the `Choose File` button to "upload" a file to your Browser (i.e., this is client-side only upload; you're not sending anything to a server).
+Once it's running, click on the `Choose File` button to "upload" a file to your Browser (i.e., this is client-side only upload; you're not sending anything to a server).
 Then&mdash;after uploading a file&mdash;restart the app by refreshing the page.
 In the JavaScript